 Listed 2.1 times more often on the Forbes list of the World's Most Innovative Companies

-For two more tips on how to create an effective internal communications strategy, along with tons of guidance on how to engage employees for increased productivity and satisfaction, check out the on-demand webinar "Digitizing the Workplace using Stella Internal Communication Tools."
+For two more tips on how to create an effective internal communications strategy, along with tons of guidance on how to engage employees for increased productivity and satisfaction, check out the on-demand webinar "Digitizing the Workplace using Stellar Internal Communication Tools."